-Editor’s Note: Over the next three days, Dave will be reviewing the past month of Impact Wrestling action in anticipation of Thursday night’s Genesis Free-for-View (or whatever it is they call the things that used to be PPVs that they were losing money on).
+Editor’s Note: Over the past three days, Dave has been reviewing the last month of Impact Wrestling action in anticipation of Thursday night’s Genesis Free-for-View (or whatever it is they call the things that used to be PPVs that they were losing money on).
 Here’s Part Three: the 1/9/2014 show.

 Impact Wrestling 1/9 Edition

 In an opening segment showdown, AJ Styles continued to look confident and unafraid in the face of Dixie Carter.
 As I said with last week’s show, Styles has used this last run to cement his value as a main event babyface.
 Magnus also used the opening segment effectively, cutting a serious, competitive promo on A.J.